KZhou322/122-rating-prediction/README.md

 centroids.npy
 ids.npy
 where the cluster labels and ids files indicate which user ids belong to which cluster.
 The centroids file indicates the centroids of the three clusters generated.
+The other unused models and their relevant files are in the folder "unused models"